marcjulianschwarz/watchlib/README.md

-# apple-health-analyser
+# watchlib
-Python module which helps analyzing apple health data.
+*watchlib* is a python library for analyzing and visualizing Apple Watch health data.

 ### Features:
 - Data loader
-- Data plotting
+- Plotting
-- Data analysis
+- Animation

 ## Get data from health export
 To use this Python package you first have to export the health data: